mohisen/bonsai-simulink/HOWTO.md

 This how-to describes steps needed to connect your own Simulink model to the Bonsai platform.
 It follows the same approach we took for the other examples.

+## Deconstruct your problem

+Before starting to modify your Simulink model and start writing Inkling code, it's recommended to think about answers to:
+1) What is the exact problem I'm trying to solve and what does success look like?
+This will help to define your reward function.
+2) What are the actions that impact the state and which are the ones I want to have controlled by the Bonsai AI?
+3) What is the state of my simulation?
+4) What is a terminal condition in my model?
+This could be something as simple as a something being out of bound.

 ## Step by Step Guide

 Create a new directory in the examples subdirectory.
 Copy your own Simulink slx file into this directory.